lawsonro3/shell_scripts/OF-2.4.x-install/README.md

 # Note
-1. This script installs OF and SOWFA in your `~/OpenFOAM` directory.
+1. This script installs OpenFOAM-2.4.x and SOWFA in your `~/OpenFOAM` directory.
 1. The `~/OpenFOAM` directory must exist.

 # Install